Cross-border employee share schemes (ESS) and dividend withholding tax explained

 Key points of double tax treaties for DWT

-The purpose of a double tax treaty is to avoid double taxation and promote cross-border trade and investment.
+The purpose of a double tax treaty (DTT) is to avoid double taxation and promote cross-border trade and investment.

 They establish rules on how certain types of income, including dividends, should be taxed by the countries involved.